Editorial Review

 New research, product launches, and exclusive offers.
 No spam.

-BPC-157 (Body Protection Compound-157) is primarily known for tissue repair, but its effects on the immune-gut axis — the bidirectional communication between gut-associated lymphoid tissue (GALT) and systemic immunity — make it relevant to immune research as well.
+BPC-157 (Body Protection Compound-157) is best known for tissue repair.
+However, its effects on the immune-gut axis make it relevant to immune research too.
+This axis refers to the two-way communication between gut-associated lymphoid tissue (GALT) and the rest of the immune system.

 GALT and Systemic Immunity